 Prepare and heat the charcoal or gas grill for medium heat.
 Combine the barbecue sauce, apple jelly, honey, salt, pepper, and oregano in a small saucepan and heat until the jelly melts, stirring frequently.

-Place the ribs on the heated grill 6 inches from heat and brush with the sauce mixture.
-Grill the meat for 20 minutes until the ribs are browned, turning often and brushing frequently with the sauce as they grill.
-Discard any of the remaining sauce mixture.
+Place ribs on the heated grill 6 inches from heat and brush with the sauce mixture.
+Grill the meat for 20 minutes until ribs are browned, turning often and brushing frequently with sauce as they grill.
+Discard remaining sauce mixture.